 Things that burn can get on hot engine parts and start a fire.
 These include liquids like gasoline, oil, coolant, brake fluid, windshield washer and other fluids, and plastic or rubber.
 You or others could be burned.
 Be careful not to drop or spill things that will burn onto a hot engine.

 Hood Release

-To open the hood, first pull the handle inside the vehicle.
-It is located at the lower, left side of the vehicle, near the parking brake.
+To open the hood, first pull the handle located inside the vehicle near the parking brake pedal.

 Next go to the front of the vehicle and release the secondary hood latch.
 Lift the hood.